15 July 2022

 Smart Transformation in the Energy Sector

-The summer school is one of EPG’s flagship learning programs designed for students and professionals at the start of their career to offer them a relevant insight into the prevailing challenges faced by the energy sector and the varying impacts of different prospective solutions.
-Consequently, a significant attention is given to decarbonization initiatives with renewables at the center of the transition to a less carbon-intensive and sustainable energy system.
+The summer school is one of EPG’s flagships learning programs designed for students and professionals at the beginning of their career to offer them an in-depth knowledge about the energy sector’s fundamentals, a better understanding of the global energy trends, as well as the opportunities and challenges that come along.
+Consequently, a significant attention is given to decarbonization initiatives with clean technologies at the center of the transition to a less carbon-intensive and sustainable energy system.

 The summer school is a 5-day learning program that consists not only of lectures and seminars led by reputed international speakers, but also interactive activities and field trips to a variety of energy assets and facilities.
 It consequently aims to enhance theoretical knowledge by practical, hands-on experience.

 This year’s edition will take place against the background of the ‘Fit-for-55’ Package, which contains a series of legislative proposals to revise EU’s climate and energy policy framework in order to meet the new EU objective of a minimum 55% reduction in greenhouse gas (GHG) emissions by 2030.
 As a political and economic project, ‘Fit for 55’ is a huge undertaking.
 It introduces a globally unprecedented carbon border adjustment mechanism (CBAM) for pricing imported carbon, it also includes a major overhaul of the EU Emissions Trading System (ETS) to extend carbon pricing to shipping, aviation, transport, and buildings; accelerate the development of the renewable energy sector and increase energy efficiency; provide social support for the EU citizens affected by the green transition; and speed up the modernisation of the building stock.